Gerso Fernandes

-Gerso Fernandes (born 23 February 1991), known as Gerso (/pt/), is a Bissau-Guinean professional footballer who plays as a left winger for South Korean club Incheon United.
+Gerso Fernandes (born 23 February 1991) is a Bissau-Guinean professional footballer who plays as a left winger for K League 1 club Incheon United.

 Club career

 Portugal

-Born in Bissau, Gerso moved to Portugal in his early teens, joining C.F.
-União de Coimbra's youth system in 2004 at age 13.
+Born in Bissau, Gerso moved to Portugal in his early teens, joining União de Coimbra's youth system in 2004 at age 13.
 As a junior, he signed with neighbouring Académica de Coimbra where he went on to complete his development; he did not play football for two years during his formative spell, after a priest from the charity facility where he was living advised him against the dangers of turning professional.

-Gerso made his debut as a senior with G.D.
-Tourizense in the third division, who acted as Académica's farm team.
-Released in summer 2011, he moved to G.D.
-Estoril Praia of Segunda Liga, contributing 20 scoreless appearances in his first season as the club returned to the Primeira Liga after seven years.
+Gerso made his debut as a senior with Tourizense in the third division, who acted as Académica's farm team.
+Released in summer 2011, he moved to Estoril of Segunda Liga, contributing 20 scoreless appearances in his first season as the club returned to the Primeira Liga after seven years.

-Gerso made his debut in Portugal's top flight on 17 August 2012, playing 30 minutes in a 2–1 away loss against S.C.
-Olhanense.
+Gerso made his debut in Portugal's top flight on 17 August 2012, playing 30 minutes in a 2–1 away loss against Olhanense.
 He continued to be played almost exclusively as a substitute in the following campaigns by manager Marco Silva.

-For 2014–15, Gerso was loaned to Moreirense F.C. of the same league.
+For 2014–15, Gerso was loaned to Moreirense of the same league.
+Ahead of the 2016–17 season, he agreed to a contract a fellow top-tier side Belenenses.

-Sporting KC
+Sporting Kansas City

-On 4 January 2017, Sporting Kansas City of Major League Soccer announced the signing of Gerso from C.F.
-Os Belenenses on a three-year designated player contract, with an option for a fourth year.
+On 4 January 2017, Sporting Kansas City of Major League Soccer announced the signing of Gerso from Belenenses on a three-year designated player contract, with an option for a fourth year.
 On 17 May, he scored a hat-trick in a 3–0 win over Seattle Sounders FC at Children's Mercy Park.

-Gerso rejected an offer for a new deal at the end of the 2020 season, and was released.
+Gerso helped the club to win the 2017 U.S. Open Cup.
+He rejected an offer for a new deal at the end of the 2020 campaign, and was released.

 South Korea

-On 16 February 2021, Gerso joined K League 1 club Jeju United FC.
-Two years later, he moved to Incheon United FC of the same country and league on a free transfer.
+On 16 February 2021, Gerso joined K League 1 club Jeju United.
+In 2022, he earned a ₩1.7 billion salary, becoming the highest-paid player in the competition.

+Subsequently, Gerso signed for Incheon United in the same league on a free transfer.
+During the 2023 season, he displayed top-class speed while scoring ten goals and providing nine assists in all competitions to be his team's only player to be included in the K League Best XI.

+Gerso suffered relegation at the end of 2024, also dealing with injury problems.
+Incheon were however crowned champions of the League 2 in the following campaign, and he was named Most Valuable Player in the process.